core-utils

 const { attempt, expiresAt, idempotencyKey, recipients, workflowKey, workplaceId } = params;

-// Assume this comes from a database and, for example, are used as template variables...
+// Assume this comes from a database and are used as template variables...

 return await this.client.trigger({